Image to Base64 Converter

 How to convert an image to Base64

-Why embed images as Base64?
+Why embed an image as Base64?

 Frequently asked questions